sodadata/docs/soda-cl/missing-metrics.md

 ### Specify missing format

-*Known issue:* The `missing format` configuration does not function as expected.
-A fix is forthcoming.<!--CORE-212-->

 Defines what qualifies as a value that ought to register as missing, such as whitespace or empty strings.
 For example, three spaces in row is recognizable as an entry, but from a business perspective, it ought to be recognized as missing.

 The check below ensures that Soda ought to consider any value entered as three spaces as missing, in addition to all NULL values which Soda automatically considers as missing.